 Best place to find information and services that your council provides...

-Here are some answers to questions you may have about the national lockdown announced by the government, which began on Tuesday 5 January.
+Here are some answers to questions you may have about the government's four-step plan to ease lockdown restrictions, which began on 8 March.

-Read the full guidance on the government website.
+Read the full roadmap on the government website.

-The full list of businesses required to close can be found in the government's guidance on closing certain businesses and venues in England, but includes:
+The full list of businesses required to close until 12 April can be found in the government's guidance on closing certain businesses and venues in England, but includes:

-The full list of businesses that can stay open can be found in the government's guidance on closing certain businesses and venues in England, but includes:
+The full list of businesses that could stay open during lockdown can be found in the government's guidance on closing certain businesses and venues in England, but includes:

 People should only come inside your home for specific purposes: